Convert RTF to TEX

 TEX

-LaTeX
+LaTeX Document

 | Technical Specifications |

-Structure: Plain text with markup commands
+Structure: Plain text with \commands and environments

 |